The CASE

 .

-It is also possible to stack multiple conditions inside the CASE
+It is also possible to stack multiple conditions inside a single CASE

 clause.